Motteo1/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 5-local_variables A script that lists all local vocal variables and environment variables and functions

 6-create_local_variables A script that creates a new local variable

+7-create_global_variable A script that creates a new global variable